mLenehan1/EE402-OOPWithEmbeddedSystems/Assignments/Assignment1/Report/assignment.md

 Pointers are used in the main function to demonstrate the use of operator over-loading of the "Piano" class.
-In this code snippet, a pointer to an array of Piano objects is initialized, and two objects are created using the Piano constructor.
+In this code snippet, a pointer to an array of "Piano" objects is initialized, and two objects are created using the "Piano" constructor.
 The operations performed are described in the "Operator Over-Loading" section above.